 We use our network to access containers and trailers owned by leasing companies, railroads and steamship lines.
 We are able to track trailers and containers entering a service area and reuse that equipment to fulfill the customers' outbound shipping requirements.
 This effectively allows us to "capture" containers and trailers and keep them within our network.
-As of December 31, 2012, Hub has exclusive access to approximately 9,111 rail-owned containers for our dedicated use on the Union Pacific ("UP") and the Norfolk Southern ("NS") rails.
-In addition to these rail-owned containers, as of December 31, 2012, we had a total of 14,756 53' private containers for use on the UP and NS.
-We financed 6,167 of these containers with operating leases and we own 8,589 containers.
-These financing arrangements are included in Note 12 to the consolidated financial statements.
+As of December 31, 2013, Hub had exclusive access to approximately 7,011 rail-owned containers for our dedicated use on the Union Pacific ("UP") and the Norfolk Southern ("NS") rails.
+In addition to these rail-owned containers, as of December 31, 2013, we owned or leased a total of 18,758 53' private containers.

-As of December 31, 2012, approximately 66% of Hub's drayage needs were met by our subsidiary, Comtrak Logistics, Inc. ("Comtrak"), which assists us in providing reliable, cost effective intermodal services to our customers.
-Comtrak has terminals in Atlanta, Birmingham, Charleston, Charlotte, Chattanooga, Chicago, Cleveland, Columbus (OH), Dallas, Harrisburg, Huntsville, Indianapolis, Jacksonville, Kansas City, Milwaukee, Memphis, Nashville, Newark, Los Angeles, Perry (FL), Philadelphia, Savannah, Seattle, St. Louis, Stockton, and Titusville (FL).
-As of December 31, 2012, Comtrak owned 260 tractors, leased or owned 448 trailers, employed 296 drivers and contracted with 2,178 owner-operators.
+As of December 31, 2013, approximately 70% of Hub's drayage needs were met by our subsidiary, Comtrak Logistics, Inc. ("Comtrak"), which assists us in providing reliable, cost effective intermodal services to our customers.
+Comtrak has terminals in Atlanta, Birmingham, Charlotte, Chattanooga, Chicago, Cleveland, Columbus (OH), Dallas, Hammond (IN), Harrisburg, Huntsville, Indianapolis, Jacksonville, Kalamazoo, Kansas City, Milwaukee, Memphis, Nashville, Newark, Los Angeles, Perry (FL), Philadelphia, Portland (OR), Savannah, Seattle, St. Louis, Stockton, and Titusville (FL).
+As of December 31, 2013, Comtrak leased or owned 327 tractors, leased or owned 448 trailers, employed 522 drivers and contracted with 2,269 owner-operators.